 International students who want to know whether their foreign qualifications are recognised by institutions can find out more using the GSU-list.
-This is country-specific information, which is accessible at Norwegian Agency for Quality Assurance in Education (NOKUT) - Higher Education Entrance Qualifications for Persons with Foreign Education .
+This is country-specific information, which is accessible at NOKUT - GSU list .

-Students will have to pay a semester fee of Norwegian Kroner (NOK) 300 - 600, however.
-This fee grants you:
+Each semester students will have to pay a fee of 300 - 600 Norwegian Kroner (NOK), however this fee grants you:

 Many students are eligible for financial support and can receive funding for a full degree or a specified number of terms through various different schemes, fellowships and student loans.
 The international office of your UK institution should be able to help you with queries regarding funding options at Norwegian universities.

-You will have to consider costs other than tuition fees; living costs will be higher in cities such as Oslo and Bergen, and lower in rural areas of the country.
+You will need to consider additional costs such as living expenses.
+The cost of living in Norway is high and costs will increase in cities such as Oslo and Bergen.
+Living costs in rural areas of the country will be considerably less.

-Students attending a university in the UK can take part in the European Union's (EU) flagship educational exchange programme, Erasmus .
-This scheme offers work placements, study opportunities and language assistantships, which last from three months to one academic year in EU countries.
+Students attending a university in the UK can take part in the European Union's (EU) education, training and youth support programme Erasmus+ .
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
+Opportunities last from three months to one academic year.

 EU citizens are permitted to live in any EU country while studying as long as they:

 Some countries require you to register with the local authority after three months.
 Find out how to register at Europa - Rights, Conditions and Formalities .

 All students who plan to stay in Norway for longer than three months will need a student residence permit.
 For more information see Study in Norway - Student Residence Permit .